alexkolo/strategic-ai/portfolio.md

 _This engagement involved leading the algorithm development for a new "Early Anomaly Detection" SaaS product, focusing on creating sophisticated, reliable, and interpretable models for industrial assets._

 - **Challenge:** The client needed to develop a new flagship product capable of detecting subtle, early-stage anomalies in industrial equipment, moving beyond basic rule-based alerts to offer more sophisticated and reliable predictive insights.
 - **Solution:** I designed, benchmarked, and deployed a suite of advanced anomaly detection algorithms, encompassing causal and non-causal methods (e.g., AAKR, Isolation Forest, PCA-based clustering).
 A key part of the solution was developing a mock-fault injection framework for robust validation and integrating Shapley values for enhanced model explainability.
-Full MLOps pipelines were established for efficient training, deployment (Seldon on Kubernetes), and inference.
+Full MLOps pipelines were established for efficient training, deployment (on Kubernetes), and inference.
 - **Outcome:** Significantly improved anomaly detection accuracy and model interpretability, leading to more reliable and actionable early fault warnings for end-users.
 The streamlined MLOps processes enabled efficient model deployment and updates.
 This work was **instrumental in successfully launching the new early anomaly detection SaaS product, effectively doubling the company's product portfolio.**
-- **Technical Highlight / Technologies Used:** Python, Anomaly Detection Algorithms (AAKR, Isolation Forest, Clustering, Causal Methods), MLOps (Seldon, Kubernetes, NATS, GitHub Actions), Model Explainability (Shapley Values), Mock-Fault Generation & Testing, Performance Benchmarking Frameworks.
+- **Technical Highlight / Technologies Used:** Python, Anomaly Detection Algorithms (AAKR, Isolation Forest, Clustering, Causal Methods), MLOps (Kubernetes, NATS, GitHub Actions), Model Explainability (Shapley Values), Mock-Fault Generation & Testing, Performance Benchmarking Frameworks.

 ## Developing an AI-Powered Q&A Companion with Generative AI (Self-Driven Initiative)